2mol/loser-hack/README.md

 A: Come and do C, Haskell, Plankalkül, Ruby, Visual Basic, we don't give a shit!
 No judgement, everything goes!

 #### Q: What am I supposed to do there?
 A: Work on anything!
 Have a coffee!
-Make Friends!
+Make friends!
 Work by yourself in a corner and avoid making eye contact with anyone!

 #### Q: How can I sign up?
 A: xx email address here xx

+#### Q: Do you have those rooms where you can retreat to do thinking and brainstorming or Yoga?
+A: No. Yes.
+Sort of.
+My flatmate Maria got accepted into the actual Hack Zurich, so you can use her room.
+It is very empty and might seem like the den of a heroin-addict at first glance, but I promise she's cool and she just likes it that way, because of the way she is, not because of heroin.

+#### Q: Is this 40 hours non-stop and can I sleep at your place?
+A: No

 #### Q: Swag?
 A: No.